limsammy/flask_microservice_rest_api_template/README.md

 * We set `FLASK_APP` to the `./app/api` module (this is where the flask app actually "lives")
 * Set port for debug server (8000) `FLASK_RUN_PORT=8000`

+Now, install `flask` and `python-dotenv`: `pip install flask python-dotenv` (Or if you've already downloaded the project's dependecies, you can skip this step (`pip install -r requirements`))

 Next, we create the api module under the app directory: `touch app/api/__init__.py`.
 This tells python that the `api` directory is a python *module*

-We are using an app factory building pattern, so we want to define our `api` module with the following:
+We are using an [app factory](https://flask.palletsprojects.com/en/2.3.x/patterns/appfactories/) building pattern, so we want to define our `api` module with the following:

 ```python
 from flask import Flask